Jlopez20515/api-hack/README.md

 Wanted to build the application so users could easily find weather information with a single search and display a map.

 ## Summary
+The user gets to enter a city in which he/she would like to know the weather from.
+Then the weather is displayed on the window above "Enter City Name".
+Once that is displayed the Google Maps API also renders the map to the city in which the user searched for.

 ## Screenshots
 <img width="1439" alt="screen shot 2018-02-15 at 6 00 07 pm" src="https://user-images.githubusercontent.com/33261886/36290614-083a5564-127b-11e8-9473-488c299d88d2.png">

 ![user-control](https://user-images.githubusercontent.com/33261886/36290700-8a54c322-127b-11e8-8983-b079289bebff.jpg)